karuppusamy-d/meet-attendance/README.md

-# This is a simple chrom extension
+# Google Meet Extension
-# which is used to enhance meeting experience in google meet
+This is a simple chrome extension which is used to enhance meeting experience in google meet.